skolchin/img_utils22/README.md

     >>> pytest -s -v

+In order to show images produced during the tests, specify `--show_images` key:

+    >>> pytest -s -v --show_images -k align

+In this mode, while an image is showing, press `Q` to continue testing.

-Not everything is covered by tests, though, but I've been working on it.
+Not everything is currently covered by tests but I've been working on it.
 Please also note that I didn't test this package under *nix.